Apply for a Cotton & Natural Fibers Trading License in Dubai

 Global demand for natural fibres including cotton, jute, flax, and sisal continues to grow, driven in large part by the sustainability movement and consumer preference for plant-based, biodegradable materials.
 This trend is reinforcing the commercial case for establishing a trading presence in Dubai.
 The UAE maintains well-established trade corridors with India, Pakistan, Egypt, and East Africa, which are among the world's leading producers of raw cotton and other natural fibres.
 These relationships make sourcing and onward distribution considerably more efficient than operating from outside the region.

 Activity Code 4752.98 under the ISIC classification framework permits the wholesale and retail trading of cotton and natural fibres.
-The licence covers a broad range of commodities including raw cotton, ginned cotton, cotton yarn, jute, sisal, flax, hemp, and other plant-based fibres used across the textile, packaging, and industrial sectors.
+The license covers a broad range of commodities including raw cotton, ginned cotton, cotton yarn, jute, sisal, flax, hemp, and other plant-based fibres used across the textile, packaging, and industrial sectors.

-Who This Licence Is Suited For
+Who This License Is Suited For

 Commodity traders and brokers sourcing raw materials for textile manufacturers in the GCC, Europe, or Asia